AgRenaud/benchmark-py-api/README.md

 ## Setting up applications
-Now we've got the minimal files to create all our needed configuration.
+Now we've got the minimal files to create all our needed configuration at `/home/bench` in the VM.

 For each of the below configurations we will create a python virtualenv and the required configuration files.